-In Figure 5, B_x is the north magnetic component of \vec{B} , B_y is the east component of the magnetic field \vec{B} and B_z is the vertical component of the magnetic field \vec{B} .
+In Figure 5, B_x is the north magnetic component of \vec{B} , B_y is the east component of the magnetic field of \vec{B} and B_z is the depth component of the magnetic field of \vec{B} .
 In addition, \vec{l} is the inclination angle in the horizontal plane and \vec{d} is the angle between geographical north and the horizontal component of the magnetic field, called the magnetic declination.
 The combination of the north and east magnetic field components form a new component, deemed the horizontal, which is represented by B_h in Figure 5.

-These instruments are highly sensitive to magnetic field.
+This apparatus is highly sensitive to magnetic field measurements.
 It is regularly used for mineral, oil and gas prospecting.
 Normally, it is mounted on the stinger, bird or wing tips.
+Its operation involves Cesium vapor, which is not radioactive.
+The most common type of magnetometer is the G822A from Geometrics Ltd.

-27 4.2.
+4.2.
 GNSS Receptor

-1 The GNSS receptor provides the geographical location of the aircraft based 2 on a global satellite system.
+The GNSS receptor provides the geographical location of the aircraft based on a global satellite system.
 It works as a signal receptor.
-The real time 3 corrections have a precision of ± 3 meters.
+The real time corrections have a precision of \pm 3 meters.